angelcasado/angelcasado.github.io/_posts/2014-11-21-xcode-6-empty-project.markdown

 categories: news update xcode ios
 ---

-Every major release Apple likes to take away and/or impose something new on us.
-This time they have taken the empty project template.
+Every major release of Xcode or iOS Apple may take something away.
+This time they have taken the empty project template away.
 They seem to be pushing storyboards a little harder on us.
-No worries, we'll get this gross abomination sorted out in a minute or two.
+No worries, if you use nibs like I do then we'll have to set up our own empty project.

 Start off by launching Xcode 6 and select "Single View Application" then hit next and fill in your details.